vchen22/cse142-lab3/README.md

 3. Once you are in the jupyter notebook (Moneta.ipynb), enter something random/gibberish in the "Function to start trace at" field if you are using the START_TRACE() function.
 This is because Moneta will begin tracing at either the location of START_TRACE() or the function in this field, whichever comes first.
 We want it to start tracing at START_TRACE() or it may max out the number of memory accesses before reaching this point.

-4. Remember to correcly type the working directory and executable name (code.exe) in the jupyter notebook.
-You can name the trace whatever you like.

 5. To view the trace for a "tag", like "weights" in the example moneta code, de-select the "stack" tag and leave the tag for heap and "weights" selected.
 Then click the small magnifying glass for "weights".

 6. You will need to pass the command line options in config.env to code.exe when running the jupyter notebook.
 By default code.exe will run a different dataset.
 For instance the "Executable Path" should be code.exe --dataset cifar100.
 This will make sure you are running on cifar100.

 ## Tasks to Perform